Expensify/App/docs/articles/new-expensify/get-paid-back/Distance-Requests.md

 ## How can I change the mileage rate used on my distance requests or add an additional rate?

-If you use a group workspace, then you can change the rate in your Workspace settings.
-In Expensify Classic, go to Settings > Workspaces > [Your Workspace] > Expenses > Distance > Add a Mileage Rate.
-If you submit mileage expenses on a group workspace, you must be a workspace admin to make changes.
+If you use a group workspace, then you can edit the default distance rate or add additional rates in your Workspace settings.
+In Expensify Classic, go to Settings > Workspaces > [Your Workspace] > Expenses and scroll down to the Distance section to update or add mileage rates.
+You must be a workspace admin to modify or add rates.

-Individual workspaces offer a single default mileage rate that is aligned with the current IRS mileage reimbursement rate.